COMP90054/2025-S1-A1/README.md

 #### Collaboration
 Assignment 1 can be completed individually or in pairs.
-We encourage pairs to work together to learn from each other; not to simple split the tasks for efficiency.
+We encourage pairs to work together to learn from each other; not to simply split the tasks for efficiency.
 But we will not monitor this – it is your responsibility.
 You can submit different solutions, we just want to encourage collaboration.

 <!-- Each submission will contain an individual short self-reflection. -->
 For students who work in pairs, you must still submit an individual self evaluation.
 In addition, you can either submit the same coding solution (both students still need to submit in their own repo using the appropriate tag), or submit a different coding solution.